Avaitor777/your-analyzer/README.md

 # your-analyzer
  making data analysis very pro-creative and visual with common MERN software standard.

+# website
+   - Note that sufficiennt time will be taking on opening the web domain as per "render.com" restrictions and rules.
+It works but takes time on first approach.

  Briefing of Project:
    ------------------------------------------------------------
    This Project is the least complex but, complex enough and more focused on the backend development and efficient data fetching for analysis purpose.